JohnRising/stackup/apps/docs/docs/packages/paymaster/handlers.md

 ## Execute

-A paymaster is required to send transactions of it's own.
-The framework assumes that Paymaster is also an ERC-4337 wallet.
-This handler is called by all [scripts](./scripts.md) and can be used to make final adjustments to the `UserOperation`.
+The `executeHandler` is called by all [scripts](./scripts.md) to send transactions.
+It can also be used to make final adjustments to the `UserOperation`.

+The framework assumes that the paymaster contract is also an ERC-4337 `Contract Account` as described in the Stackup [paymaster contract](../contracts/paymaster) documentation.

 **`handlers/execute.ts`**